commonhaus/artwork/foundation/brand/README.md

 Use of these marks and logos is subject to the trademark policy available at [Trademark Policy](https://www.commonhaus.org/policies/trademark-policy/).

-See [branding guidelines](https://www.commonhaus.org/about/branding.html) for additional guidance related to logo usage, colors, and fonts.
+See our [branding guidelines](https://www.commonhaus.org/about/branding.html) for logo usage, colors, and fonts.

 <!--
 Low-fi generation: